friends at santa monica statebeach park

 For those completing a trip along Route 66, don’t forget to stop at Santa Monica Travel & Tourism’s Visitor Information Kiosk along Palisades Park or the Pier Shop in the carousel building for your official Route 66 certificate.

 By day, marvel at the historic Looff Hippodrome Carousel, check out the street performers, or snag a stick of puffy cotton candy.
-For an evening adventure, grab a drink, funnel cake or Beach Burger and admire the unforgettable views of Malibu and the South Bay.
+For an evening adventure, grab a drink, funnel cake or Smashie’s Burger and admire the unforgettable views of Malibu and the South Bay.
 Stick around past sunset and you might just catch live local music to accompany the sound of nearby waves.

 The Santa Monica Pier is a must-visit Santa Monica attraction that really sets Santa Monica apart as an ideal destination for families and visitors of any age.